 An ad celebrating the strengths of the individual in America will be seen as selfish and arrogant in much of Asia.
 Tourist imagery of quaint but poor villages may be seen as insensitive by the villagers themselves.
 And taglines often don’t travel well, having to communicate a core concept in just a few words.

 In other words, localization needs an awareness of both what you want to say, and what different audiences will hear.
 It’s about language, yes – but it’s also about emotion, culture, history, even geographical differences within a single country.
-A successful international brand is made up of thousands of choices made market-by-market.

-Fortunately, there are some strategies that’ll help.
+Fortunately, there are some strategies that’ll help as you expand your business internationally.

 Global marketing playbook